danikdesign/danikdesign/README.md

-- 👋 Hi, my name is Danik.
+- 👋 Hi, my name is Daniel.
 I'm from UA.
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Ruby/Ruby on Rails
 - 📫 How to reach me = { IG:@danikdesign }